 The most common language spoken in Georgetown - Woolwich is English.
 Other important languages spoken here include French and Spanish.

 is ranked among the top 8.5% of neighborhoods for first-time home buyers to consider in the state of Maine according to NeighborhoodScout's exclusive analysis.
 Homes here are priced below median housing values in the state, yet maintain moderate appreciation rates compared to other communities.
 Buying into the neighborhood is not only an accessible option but an investment opportunity for many first-time home buyers.
-In addition to being an excellent choice for first-time home buyers, this neighborhood is also a very good choice for active retirees and families with school-aged children.
+In addition to being an excellent choice for first-time home buyers, this neighborhood is also a very good choice for families with school-aged children and active retirees.

 Did you know that the neighborhood has more English and Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 29.8% of this neighborhood's residents have English ancestry and 4.6% have Scots-Irish ancestry.